 Specifications

-As is usually the point with these types of comparisons, it’s essential to look at what each mic brings to the table.
+As is typically the case with these types of comparisons, it is crucial to examine what each microphone offers.

 Shure MV6